 This dish originated in Jakarta and was often considered a party food for the wealthy.

-Locals in Malang City know Pac Man, a food stall since 1965, for his spicy grilled meatballs and meatball soup.
+Locals in Malang City know Pac Man, a food stall since 1965, for its spicy grilled meatballs and meatball soup.
 The meatballs are skewered and then seasoned with soy sauce, ketchup and other secret seasonings, then chargrilled.
 Delicious!

 Often found in Java, these simple fishcakes are made with white fish, galangal, coconut, sugar, chilli and other spices, then fried and served with cucumber pickle.